turingschool/front-end-curriculum/lessons/module-2/build-an-npm-module-mod2.md

 ```

 We'll want to add some files:
-* A README.md to explain how to set up and use our module
 * an index.js file to contain our code (more complex packages may use more than one file)
 * A test folder with a test.js file in it

 ```
-$ echo "# Name of Node Module" >> README.md
 $ mkdir test
 $ touch index.js test/test.js
 ```